Render Studio Examples and Resources

 -

-To apply the cutouts to only one side of the box, see Add an Appearance to a part face.
+To apply the cutouts to only one side of the box, see Add an Appearance to a Scene list entity.

 -

-For alternate appearance cutout options, filter the Appearance library for Mesh or apply the Add cut-out appearance.
-Many of these appearances use the same techniques outlined here.
-In the case of some appearances, the colors in the custom pattern file used for the mask may need to be inverted before loaded.
+For alternate Appearance cutout options, filter the Appearance library for Mesh or apply the Add cutout Appearance.
+Many of these Appearances use the same techniques outlined here.
+In the case of some Appearances, the colors in the custom pattern file used for the mask may need to be inverted before they are imported and loaded into the Cutout texture.

 Apply a mesh appearance with a custom mesh pattern to create a fence.